A 'duty' to chase Ahmaud Arbery? Jury in murder trial hears clashing accounts | Law-Order

 A 'duty' to chase Ahmaud Arbery?
 Jury in murder trial hears clashing accounts

-A jury heard dueling accounts of whether the three white men charged with murdering Ahmaud Arbery had any right to chase and shoot the unarmed Black man through their mostly white Georgia neighborhood in closing arguments on Monday.
-Gregory McMichael, 65; his son Travis McMichael, 35; and their neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges including murder, aggravated assault and false imprisonment, saying they did nothing wrong in jumping into their pickup trucks to chase Arbery.
+A jury heard dueling accounts of whether the three white men charged with murdering Ahmaud Arbery had any right to chase and shoot the unarmed Black man in their mostly white Georgia neighborhood in closing arguments on Monday.
+Gregory McMichael, 65; his son Travis McMichael, 35; and their neighbor William "Roddie" Bryan, 52, have pleaded not guilty to murder, aggravated assault and false imprisonment, saying they did nothing wrong in jumping into pickup trucks to chase Arbery.

 In his closing argument, Jason Sheffield, one of McMichael's lawyers, pointed to the law-enforcement training McMichael got during his nine years as a U.S. Coast Guard mechanic.
-Sheffield showed jurors parts of Bryan's widely seen cellphone video of the shooting.
-The attorney froze it at the moment Arbery ran towards Travis McMichael, who had just aimed his shotgun at Arbery.
+Sheffield showed jurors parts of Bryan's widely seen cellphone video, freezing it at the moment Arbery ran towards Travis McMichael, who had just aimed his shotgun at Arbery.

 "There's no question that Ahmaud's hands are on this gun," he said.
 "You are allowed to defend yourself.
 You are allowed to use force that is likely to cause death or serious bodily injury if you believe it's necessary.
 At that moment, Travis believed it is necessary."
 'A GOOD NEIGHBORHOOD'

-Dunikoski said the jury should consider whether McMichael lied on the stand, deriding his testimony as self-serving and inconsistent with initial accounts to police.
+Dunikoski suggested McMichael lied on the stand, deriding his testimony as self-serving and inconsistent with initial accounts to police.
 McMichael testified that he thought Arbery might have been behind local thefts and that he briefly saw Arbery 12 days before the shooting outside a nearby empty, half-built house after dark.

 No evidence ever emerged that Arbery, who was saving money to return to technical college, took anything on his frequent runs through Satilla Shores.
 The property owner said through a lawyer he believed Arbery was stopping for a drink from a water faucet on the site.
 Nonetheless, Hogue argued, Arbery had an intent to steal in his repeated visits to the construction site at night, which can be prosecuted as burglary even if nothing is taken.
 Her argument sometimes drew shocked muttering from Arbery's supporters.